Skip to main content

 bud-core

 The foundation.
-Template extraction, POM mutation (via maven-model), JavaParser-based refactoring, project analysis.
+Reference project extraction, POM mutation (via maven-model), JavaParser-based refactoring, project analysis, intent classification, and execution planning.
 Zero Spring framework dependencies — enforced by ArchUnit rules.
 Key classes:

-• TemplateExtractor — Extracts project templates from classpath using JDK ClassLoader + manifest files
+• TemplateExtractor — Extracts reference projects from classpath using JDK ClassLoader + manifest files

 • PomMutator — Read/write Maven POM files (add/remove dependencies, set versions, add plugins)

-• JavaParserRefactor — AST-based package rename for extracted templates
+• JavaParserRefactor — AST-based package rename for extracted projects

 • RecipeCatalog — Composable recipes (actuator, security, CI, native image, etc.)